Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: Preliminaries

 where $M^A_{a|x} (M^B_{b|y})$ denotes the positive operator-valued measure element associated with outcome $a$ ($b$) of Alice's (Bob's) $x$-th ($y$-th) measurement setting.
 It is easy to verify that $\L$, $\Q$, and $\NS$ are convex sets that satisfy the strict inclusion

 where $\Q^k$ is an outer NS approximation of $\Q$ (more on this below).
 See \cref{Fig:Inclusions} for a diagrammatic representation.

 When the cardinalities of $X, Y, A$, and $B$ are finite, $\L$ is a convex polytope, i.e., the convex hull of a finite set of extreme points.
 In contrast, since the quantum set $\Q$ is not a polytope, there is generally no simple criterion to test whether a correlation $\vecP$ belongs in $\Q$.
 Nevertheless, various outer approximations of $\Q$ (see, e.g.,~\cite{NPA,NPA2008,Doherty08,Moroder13}) facilitate its membership test via a sequence of supersets $\Q^k$ such that $\NS\supset \Q^1 \supset \Q^2 \supset \cdots \supset \Q$.
 In the following, we use the level-3 of the Moroder hierarchy~\cite{Moroder13}, denoted by $\Q^3$, as our outer approximation of $\Q$.
-However, from the analysis of~\cite{Lin:Quantum:2022}, we expect similar results if we have adopted other outer approximations instead.
+This choice is motivated by the observation in~\cite{Lin:Quantum:2022} (see, e.g., Table 2 and the top left subplot of Fig. 3 therein) that the lowest level of the hierarchy from either~\cite{Moroder13,NPA} is visibly not tight, but going to a level even higher than $\Q^3$ may not worth the extra computation time.
+However, from the analysis of~\cite{Lin:Quantum:2022}, we expect similar results to hold if we adopt other outer approximations with similar computational complexity.